McCall made a decision to resign after a meeting with Ragan, McRae said.

-Multiple phone calls and messages were left for Ragan, but none were returned by press time.
+Multiple phone calls were made to Martha Squibb, board president, on Wednesday, but none were returned by press time.